jbcodeforce/flink-studies/docs/index.md

  ![2](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/flink-application-sources-sinks.png)

  *src: apache Flink product doc*

-Dataflows may be transformed by user-defined operators.
-Each step of the graph is executed by an operator.
-These dataflows form directed graphs that start with one or more sources, and end in one or more sinks.
-The data, flows, between operations.

 The figure below, from the product documentation, summarizes the APIs used to develop a data stream processing flow: